 Recycled silver forms a separate category of precious metal, distinguishing between single/first-time recycling and multiple recycling.
 However, since this form is primarily used in industrial companies, private investors hardly come into contact with it.

 Those who want to buy silver, on the other hand, have to choose between two main forms: Silver bars or silver coins.
 The former are particularly suitable for larger investments and allow easy storage.
 Such bars are available in gradations from 100 grams to one kilogram.

 Coins, on the other hand, are available for smaller amounts and are ideal for slower wealth accumulation.
 They also offer interesting embossing and are much nicer to look at than the uniform bars.
 Value increases for rare issues are also possible here.

 However, such collectibles differ from the coins, which are purchased purely as an investment.
-They usually have a higher cost than the bullion coins, as they are produced
+They usually have a higher cost than the Asset Coins because they are produced in smaller numbers .

 What is the composition of the price of silver?